 MSC approving an amendment adding “of teaching” to the term “student evaluations”.

-Senator Sanmartin (Modern and Classical Languages) argued for the task force, noting that there has been a lot of disagreement and senators feel strongly about this.
-Expressed concern with the argument that the task force should be voted down because nobody would apply for it.
+Senator Sanmartín (Modern and Classical Languages and Literatures) argued for the task force, noting that there has been a lot of disagreement and senators feel strongly about this.
+Expressed concern with the argument that because there may not be enough applicants, those senators supporting the need to explore the internal option should volunteer for the taskforce.
+She noted that there has not been this kind of pressure when debating other issues and senators are representing their Departments and/or Programs in the Senate.

 Senator Chowdhury (Art and Design) noted a New York Times article arguing that student evaluations are a poor way to assess teaching ability (and email the link to the article to senator).
 Perhaps the task force could look into more radical forms of assessment.

 Senator Cady (History) argued that the New York Times article was not written by an expert.
 Advised senators to read it warily.